-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.70 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)4.10 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.00 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.30 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.50 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.10 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.90 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.4.00 Very lowVery high 5

-Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.4.0No constraintsExtreme constraints

 The conflict began in 2013 between the Séléka and anti-balaka armed groups in central CAR.
-Armed conflict has since spread and destabilizes the country, resulting in human rights abuses and targeted killings along communal lines.
-The conflict has led to mass displacement and over 680,000 people in CAR are estimated to be internally displaced as of January 2020.?
-There are concerns over a further deterioration of insecurity in the lead up to the 2020 and 2021 elections.?
+Armed conflict has since spread and has destabilised the country, resulting in human rights abuses and targeted killings along communal lines.
+The conflict has led to mass displacement.
+Over 738,279 people in CAR, most of them children, were estimated to be internally displaced as at 31 March 2021.?As at 27 April 2021, 370,000 children were internally displaced – the highest number recorded in CAR since 2014.?

 INFORM measures CAR's risk of humanitarian crisis and disaster to be very high, at 8.6/10.
 CAR's vulnerability and lack of coping capacity are of particular concern.?